Kathleen Ferrier: Recordings

 Ferrier's discography consists of studio recordings originally made on the Columbia and Decca labels, and recordings taken from live performances which were later issued as discs.
 In the years since her death, many of her recordings have received multiple reissues on modern media; between 1992 and 1996, Decca issued the Kathleen Ferrier Edition, incorporating much of Ferrier's recorded repertoire, on 10 compact discs.
 The discographer Paul Campion has drawn attention to numerous works which she performed but did not record, or for which no complete recording has yet surfaced.
 For example, only one aria from Elgar's Dream of Gerontius, and none of her renderings of 20th century songs by Holst, Bax, Delius and others were recorded.
 Only a small part of her St John Passion was captured on disc.

 The recording of the unaccompanied Northumbrian folk song "Blow the Wind Southerly", initially made by Decca in 1949, has been reissued many times and frequently played on radio in shows such as Desert Island Discs, Housewives' Choice and Your Hundred Best Tunes.
 Another signature aria, first recorded in 1944 and on numerous subsequent occasions, is "What is Life?"
 (Che farò) from Orfeo ed Euridice.
 These records sold in large numbers rivalling those of other stars of the time, such as Frank Sinatra and Dame Vera Lynn.
-In the 21st century, Ferrier's recordings still sell hundreds of thousands of copies each year.
+In the early 21st century, Ferrier's recordings were still selling hundreds of thousands of copies each year.